int3h/janus/README.md

 2. move customizations from `~/.vimrc.local` to `~/.vimrc.before` and
    `~/.vimrc.after`.
 3. Do the same with `/.gvimrc.local`.
-4. Run the installer: `curl -Lo- https://bit.ly/janus-bootstrap | bash`
+4. Run the installer: `curl -kLo- https://raw.github.com/int3h/janus/master/bootstrap.sh | bash`

 ## Updating to the latest version (from any time after January 10th, 2012)